guantanamobosch/pawsitively_fit/README.md

 [:x:] Deploy to the Google Play Store <br>
 [:x:] Add the ability for Vets to make accounts<br>
 [:x:] Create a Terms of Service statement/page<br>

+This is Pawsitively Fit!
+Currently under construction (working in Dev branch or lower).<br>